clo4/nix-dotfiles/README.md

 ## Custom stuff

+I keep finding yaks to shave.

-- Using Fish as my interactive shell, but delegating all initial setup to ZSH.
-  This means the login shell is always guaranteed to be POSIX-enough to work, but I still get to benefit from my shell of choice.
+- Fish is my interactive shell, but all _initial_ environment setup is delegated to ZSH.
+This means the login shell is always guaranteed to be POSIX-enough to work, but I still get to benefit from using the _best_ shell.
+I'm particularly proud that the `$PATH` works flawlessly on my Darwin systems, which has been a known issue with Fish + Nix.
-- Reimplemented a Fish plugin manager in Nix for declarative plugins with imperative configuration.
-Plugins will not clutter up my config, nor can they accidentally clobber any files.
-Updates are done by updating the plugin package.
+- I implemented a Fish plugin manager in Nix for declarative plugins with imperative configuration.
+Plugins don't clutter up my config, nor can they accidentally clobber any files.
+Updates are done by updating the Nix plugin package definitions.
-- Using
+- This config uses
   [mattwparas' fork of Helix](https://github.com/mattwparas/helix/tree/steel-event-system) with support for plugins, though I haven't set up or written any plugins yet.
-  Steel language server integration works.
+  I had to fork it to get the Steel language server integration working.
 - Homebrew is installed automatically and managed declaratively with [nix-homebrew](https://github.com/zhaofengli/nix-homebrew)
-- Since fish is the best language overall for shell scripting, I wrote a custom command runner for fish functions.
+- Since fish is the best language for shell scripting, I wrote a custom command runner for fish functions.
 It replaces tools like `just` and common abuse of `make`.
-You just write fish functions in `run.fish`, and run them with `run`.
+You just write fish functions in `run.fish`, then run them with `run`.
   This is also usable as `nix run github:clo4/nix-dotfiles#run`.
+- My server hosts a Minecraft server using `virtualisation.oci-containers` with podman.
+The container is launched as root, but switched to a system user/group.
+Its data is stored in `/srv/minecraft/family`.
+It restarts every day at 4 am local-time.
+It has a DDNS client.
+I think this may be the best reference configuration for setting up a Minecraft server on NixOS.
+- I built a simple DDNS client for Cloudflare to keep my DNS record up to date with my home internet's IP address.
+It's a simple Go program, it compiles quickly, it caches IP to minimise useless updates.
+The credentials are stored encrypted with Agenix.

 More of my custom things will be documented in the future.